Mialus/Clueless-Life/README.md

 It is important to notice that there are a several reasons why the baby may be crying (e.g. he might be hungry, or need his dummy, etc.).
 Each time the game is ran, a combination of these objectives is chosen, to create a unique experience each time you play.

-To improve the game experience, please [ download the following zip archive](members.femto-st.fr/sites/femto-st.fr.frederic-dadeau/files/content/GlobalGameJam2015/clueless-life.zip), extract it, and open index.html exclusively with Firefox.
+[Give it a try (exclusively with Mozilla Firefox)](http://members.femto-st.fr/sites/femto-st.fr.frederic-dadeau/files/content/GlobalGameJam2015/index.html).
+To improve the game experience, please [download the following zip archive](http://members.femto-st.fr/sites/femto-st.fr.frederic-dadeau/files/content/GlobalGameJam2015/clueless-life.zip), extract it, and open index.html, again **exclusively with Firefox**.